vedmant/running-time/readme.md

 ```
 php artisan serve # Will serve backend on localhost:8000
-npm run hot # Will server frontend on loaclhost:8080 and fallback on localhost:8000
+yarn hot # Will server frontend on loaclhost:8080 and fallback on localhost:8000
 ```

 And open http://localhost:8080